1Hyena/ericherstu/web/content.md

 ## Other Software ##############################################################

-Please browse my [GitHub account][ref-5] to see what kind of software I have written.
+Please browse the [GitHub account][ref-5] of Erich Erstu to see what other software he has created.

 # Research #####################################################################